-- For the portion of the benefit based upon service earned before July 1, 2011, the COLA rate for eligible retirees is capped at 3% and is not tied to investment performance. - For the portion of the benefit based upon service earned on or after July 1, 2011, the COLA is capped at 2.5% when the SRPS's investment performance equals or earns or exceeds its assumed actuarial rate of return or capped at 1% in years when the assumed actuarial rate is not met.
+A two-part adjustment applies.
+For service earned before July 1, 2011, the COLA rate for eligible retirees is uncapped and is not tied to investment performance.
+For the portion of the benefit based upon service earned on or after July 1, 2011, the COLA is capped at 2.5% when the total investment performance of the SPRS equals or exceeds the assumed rate of investment return established by the SPRS Board of Trustees, or capped at 1% in years when the assumed actuarial rate was not met.